Idnan/tweet-cli/README.md

-# Tweet Through CLI
+# Tweet CLI

-This script can log into your Twitter account and post a new tweet, all without the `official OAuth API`.

-## System requirements
-* *nix OS
-* curl
+A little utility that helps you tweet directly through your CLI.

 ## Installation
 * Download the [phar file from here](https://github.com/Idnan/tweet-cli/releases/download/1.0.0/tweet-cli.phar)